Образование. ВУЗы. Семинары. Тренинги. Курсы.

 (4)

 (5) 1.
 We all remember the things we are interested in and forget the ones that bore us.
-(6) This no doubt explains the reason why schoolboys remember football results effortlessly but struggle with

 (7) dates from their history lessons!
 Take an active interest in what you want to remember, and focus